wacncontent/CustomizeTool/addCommentOutput/articles/search/search-dev-case-study-whattopedia.md

 One of our learnings during the proof-of-concept was to plan facets carefully upfront.
 After loading a lot of data into the solution, we saw that the sheer volume of facets was too high to present to the users.

 We solved this by constraining the facet count parameter.
 The count parameter imposes a hard limit on the number of facets returned to the user.
-A link that includes a discussion of the count parameter can be found [here](search-faceted-navigation.md).
+A link that includes a discussion of the count parameter can be found <!-- deleted by customization [here](/documentation/articles/search-faceted-navigation) --><!-- keep by customization: begin --> [here](search-faceted-navigation.md) <!-- keep by customization: end -->.

 ###WebJobs for scheduling tasks

-Azure Search wasn’t the only pleasant surprise for us.
+Azure Search <!-- deleted by customization wasn't --><!-- keep by customization: begin --> wasn’t <!-- keep by customization: end --> the only pleasant surprise for us.
 We discovered that using WebJobs to automate our data load operations to Azure Search was vastly superior to our previous approach, which entailed using a dedicated VM running Windows Scheduler, with scheduled tasks for updating the search index.
 WebJobs was simpler to configure and easier to debug, and of course much cheaper than having to pay for a dedicated VM.

 ###Azure BLOB Storage Explorer for updating images